-SHORELINE CONNECTION - The Shoreline (Figures 4 and 5) is a 25', 30-amp power cord with a 3-prong grounding plug on one end, permanently attached at the other end to the Service Panel.
+SHORELINE CONNECTION - The Shoreline (Figure 4) is a 25', 30-amp power cord with a 3-prong grounding plug on one end, permanently attached at the other end to the Service Panel.
 It can be pulled from its storage compartment through a hatch in the sidewall of your vehicle and connected to an external 120-volt receptacle.
 Some campsites and trailer parks still have two-slot receptacles.
 If it is necessary to use a three-to-two adapter, be certain its grounding wire is fastened securely to the outlet grounding screw.
 If in doubt, you may attach a No. 6-AWG copper wire to the frame of the vehicle and fasten it to an 8-inch copper or brass stake driven into the ground.
+When the power cord is not connected to an external receptacle, plug it into the Shoreline compartment receptacle (Figure 5).
+120-volt power will be provided to the unit through this connection when the generator is running.